1911 Victorian state election

 The 1911 Victorian state election was held in the Australian state of Victoria on Thursday, 16 November 1911 to elect 56 of the 65 members of the state's Legislative Assembly.
 Nine seats were uncontested.

-The election was in one member districts, using instant runoff (preferential) voting for the first time in the state's history.
-Women voted for the first time at this election.
+The election was in single-member electorates, using preferential voting for the first time in the state's history.
+Women also voted for the first time at this election.